Onsari Gharti Magar

-Onsari Gharti Magar (Nepali: ओनसरी घर्तिमगर) is a Nepali communist politician and current parliamentarian.
-She was the first female Speaker of the Parliament of Nepal.
+Onsari Gharti Magar (Nepali: ओनसरी घर्तिमगर) is a Nepali communist politician and former parliamentarian.
+She was the first female Speaker of the House of Representatives.
 She was elected unopposed as Speaker on October 16, 2015.

 Political career

 She served as Deputy Speaker of Parliament and was Minister of Youth and Sports in the cabinet of Jhala Nath Khanal.
 She was elected to the Constituent Assembly (CA) from Rolpa constituency-2 in the second CA election.
 She was elected to the House of Representatives in 2017 under party list.